 I’d like to begin by thanking the Knight Foundation for the invitation to speak.
+It’s a profound honor to be here, before this organization dedicated to journalistic excellence.

 I’ve been asked to give a talk about decision-making.
 I’m going to focus today on bad decisions, on the causes and repercussions of failure.
 The failure I’ll be talking about is my own.